hiqdev/hidev-php/.hidev/commits.md

 ## 0.0.2 Under development

-- Changed: making this extension generally usable
+- Changed to be usable for any vendor
     - 270433d 2015-08-17 making this extension generally usable (sol@hiqdev.com)
     - 3db083a 2015-08-17 * README (sol@hiqdev.com)
 - Fixed dependencies for 'all' goal